 Many of the upscale spots in River North are steakhouses, making them easy default choices when we want to go somewhere nice for dinner in the neighborhood.
 But there’s also Shaw’s Crab House, which is basically a steakhouse for seafood.
 It has big red booths, white tablecloths, and servers in jackets.
 You can’t go wrong with any of the oyster, fish, or crab dishes here, and if you want something less fancy, hit up the oyster bar section next to the main dining room, where you’ll find bar seating and high-top tables - perfect for drinks and a casual dinner.

 When Nico Osteria opened up in the Gold Coast, it was accepted right away.
-It’s from the same group that owns The Publican and Avec, so it was basically treated like the restaurant version of a Princeton legacy admission.
-We weren’t that impressed with the original version of Nico, but since opening it has only gotten better - same owners, but with a new chef and menu.
+It was originally from the same group that owns The Publican and Avec, so it was basically treated like the restaurant version of a Princeton legacy admission.
+We weren’t that impressed with the original version of Nico, but since opening, it’s only gotten better - with a new chef and menu.
 We’ve rediscovered it, and you should, too.

 When Boeufhaus appeared in West Town, everyone was excited, since it was different from a typical Chicago steakhouse.
 It’s more of a neighborhood tavern, but with steaks as good as anything you’d eat downtown - and it’s the kind of place you’d visit with a small group of friends or a date, not your corporate card.
 It’s a worthwhile destination that needs to stay in your rotation if you’re looking for steak but don’t want the usual suspects.